dslmeinte/jsmf/README.md

 ```
 This structure is a little more verbose than a direct dictionary but also less brittle and it allows explicit inclusion of annotation settings.

-The model overall has the following serializaton (currently only partly implemented):
+The model overall has the following serialization (currently only partly implemented):
 ```
 {